JOKITON/Machine_Learning/README.md

 ## Initialization

-To build the Python virtual enviroment with its dependencies, please run `source init.sh`.
+To build the Python virtual enviroment with its dependencies, please run `source scripts/init.sh`.

+## Other useful scripts

+To deactivate the Python virtual enviroment, run `source scripts/deactivate.sh`.

+To delete the Python virtual enviroment with all its dependencies, run `source scripts/clean.sh`.

 ## Documentation